Roberta Sherwood: Family

 Her husband Don, who never made a complete recovery from his cancer, died in 1960.
-The couple had three sons, Don, Robert and Jerry Lanning, who all appeared with her in memorable episodes of The Lucy Show and The Donna Reed Show.
+The couple had three sons, Don, Robert and Jerry Lanning, who all appeared with her in episodes of The Lucy Show and The Donna Reed Show.
 A retrospective CD of her first two Decca albums is currently available on Sepia Records.

 Her son, Robert, also known as Bob Lanning, became a Los Angeles session drummer; but he is best known for his work with Elvis Presley as his drummer during Presley's 1970 engagement at the International Hotel in Las Vegas, Nevada.
 Lanning played on Presley's 1970 live album, On Stage, including Presley's hit single "The Wonder of You" as well as album favorites "See See Rider", "Release Me", "Sweet Caroline", "Polk Salad Annie", "Proud Mary", "Walk a Mile in My Shoes", and "Let It Be Me".
 Lanning also accompanied Elvis on drums during Presley's six attendance-record–breaking concert appearances at the Houston Astrodome in 1970.
 By August 1970, Lanning was replaced on drums in Elvis's rhythm section by Ron Tutt.

-One of her other sons, Jerry Lanning, become an actor known for both his stage and TV work, appearing early on as a singer of cowboy songs on the Donna Reed Show episode called "Big Star" and in a soap operas such as Guiding Light and Search for Tomorrow.
-He went on to have recurring roles in later soaps such as Texas.
-One of his best known roles was playing young rock and roll singer Randy Twizzle in the episode "The Twizzle" on The Dick Van Dyke Show.
+One of her other sons, Jerry Lanning, became an actor known for both his stage and TV work, appearing early on as a singer of cowboy songs on the Donna Reed Show episode called "Big Star" and as young rock and roll singer Randy Twizzle in the episode "The Twizzle" on The Dick Van Dyke Show.

+He also had roles on soap operas such as Guiding Light, Search for Tomorrow and Texas.